Responsible Use Policy

 Being Prepared to Learn

 Being a good digital citizen and a responsible member of the YIS community means students come to school prepared to learn.
-They must bring their computer to school each day, in operating condition, with sufficient storage available for school use, and with the battery fully charged.
+They must bring their laptop to school each day, in operating condition, with sufficient storage available for school use, and with the battery fully charged.
 Students should employ careful battery management techniques to ensure that they can get through the school day and participate fully.
 To ensure that everyone in the class is using the same version of software, students should keep up to date with all updates and new software.
 File maintenance and backup is also the student’s responsibility.
 Students should make use of designated folder architecture and file naming protocols defined by their teacher.
 In addition, the use of devices during lunch will be limited to completing work in designated study areas.
 Use at school should be limited to installed or online programs that are directly connected to school-related activities, and not involve recreational games, non-academic use of social networking sites or other activities that disrupt studies, peers or classes.

 Keeping Health & Balance in Mind